Squidyu/github-trending/README.md

 ## C#

+* 【2025-02-26】[microsoft / ai-dev-gallery](https://github.com/microsoft/ai-dev-gallery) - An open-source project for Windows developers to learn how to add AI with local models and APIs to Windows apps.
 * 【2025-02-23】[alexhiggins732 / IdentityServer8](https://github.com/alexhiggins732/IdentityServer8) - DotNet 8, Identity, OpenID Connect and OAuth 2.0 Framework for ASP.NET Core Identity Server 8
 * 【2025-02-23】[OpenRakis / Spice86](https://github.com/OpenRakis/Spice86) - Reverse engineer and rewrite real mode DOS programs!
 * 【2025-02-23】[dotnet / macios](https://github.com/dotnet/macios) - .NET for iOS, Mac Catalyst, macOS, and tvOS provide open-source bindings of the Apple SDKs for use with .NET managed languages such as C#